ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

      | Auto-release | Releases the IP address when you delete the mount target.
 Enabled by default. |
      | **Security groups** | The [security group](/docs/vpc?topic=vpc-using-security-groups#sg-getting-started) for the VPC is selected by default, or select from the list.
 The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share. |
      | **Encryption in transit** | Disabled by default, click the toggle to enable.
 For more information about this feature, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit). |
-     {: caption="Table 2.
-Values for creating a mount target." caption-side="top"}
+     {: caption="Values for creating a mount target." caption-side="top"}

    - If you selected VPC as the access mode, provide a name for the mount target and select the VPC where the file share is to be used in.